Tübingen triangle

-The prototiles are Robinson triangles, but the relation is different: The Penrose rhomb tilings are locally derivable from the Tübingen triangle tilings.
+The prototiles are Robinson triangles, but the relationship is different: The Penrose rhomb tilings are locally derivable from the Tübingen triangle tilings.

 These tilings were discovered and studied thoroughly by a group in Tübingen, Germany, thus the name.
+They can be obtained by cut-and-project on the 5-cell honeycomb.

 Since the prototiles are mirror symmetric, but their substitutions are not, left-handed and right-handed tiles need to be distinguished.
-This is indicated by the colours in the substitution rule and in the patches of the relevant figures.
+This is indicated by the colours in the substitution rule and the patches of the relevant figures.